Cardinals created by John XXIII: 15 December 1958

 Pope John announced the names of 23 new cardinals on 17 November 1958, including 13 Italians, ten of whom held offices in the Roman Curia.
 Though not as international a group as those named by his predecessor Pius XII, it included the first cardinals from Mexico and Uruguay.
 This would have increased the number of cardinals to 75, breaking the ceiling of 70 members established by Pope Sixtus V in 1586, but it only reached 74 because Cardinal José María Caro Rodríguez of Chile died before the consistory.
 When he created these cardinals, 18 of the order of cardinal priests and five cardinal deacons, at a secret consistory on 15 December, John said the increase was necessary to staff church offices properly.
 Church law had to be waived for the new Cardinal Cicognani to join his brother Gaetano Cicognani, a cardinal since 1953, in the College.
 On 17 December Pope John gave red birettas and assigned titular churches and deaconries to the twenty of the 23 who were present.
 Cento, Fietta, and Bueno y Monreal received theirs on 12 March 1959.

 14 December 1959

 Pope John announced the names of eight new cardinals on 16 November 1959, increasing the size of the College to 79, including 31 Italians.
-On 14 December 1959, Pius created four cardinal priests and four cardinal deacons, and on 17 December he gave red birettas and titular churches and deaconries to seven of them.
+On 14 December 1959, John created four cardinal priests and four cardinal deacons, and on 17 December he gave red birettas and titular churches and deaconries to seven of them.
 He did the same for Marella on 31 March 1960.